kickingvegas/YmsDevLinks/README.md

-# YMS Dev Links
+# YmsDevLinks

-Building
-Add a links page to your *Xcode Organizer*.
-Edit the links page using Markdown syntax.
+Sometimes, you really don't need to leave Xcode to get to the web. *YmsDevLinks* lets you create a links page to put in *Xcode Organizer*.
+Edit your links page using Markdown syntax.

+Get access from within Xcode Organizer to:
+* Apple Developer links (forums, bug tracker, iTunes Connect)
+* Search Google and Stack Overflow.
+* Add links your own projects

+*YmsDevLinks* takes advantage of [appledoc](http://gentlebytes.com/appledoc/) to build and install your links page into Xcode.

 # Requirements
 * Xcode 4.6.x